dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 If after calling `shutdown()` we would like to wait for the results, without needing the results themselves (as `Future` instance method `get()` would give us), consider using `ExecutorService` method `awaitTermination(long, TimeUnit)`.

+Method `awaitTermination(long, TimeUnit)` returns `true` if the executor terminated and `false` if the timeout elapsed before termination.
+Not surprisingly, it can throw a checked `InterruptedException` if interrupted while waiting.
+Again, make sure that `awaitTermination` is called `shutdown`.

 #### Scheduling tasks

 With static factory method `Executors.newSingleThreadScheduledExecutor()` we get a `ScheduledExecutorService`.